jeky82/jeky82.github.io/gficf_example.md

 data = gficf::runPCA(data = data,dim = 50)

 # Step 4: Applay UMAP on reduced data and plot cells
+# Note: You can pass more parameters directly to umap. a and b are specific parameters controlling the embendding.
+# use ?umap for details and additional parameters to use.
 data = gficf::runReduction(data = data,reduction = "umap",seed = 0,nt=4,a=2,b=2)

 # cell type is contained in the name of each cell